-The effective income tax rate differs from the U.S. statutory rate of 21 percent primarily due to reversing a portion of its deferred tax asset related to stock-based compensation, deferred state income taxes and other permanent differences between GAAP income and taxable income.
+The effective income tax rate differs from the U.S. statutory rate of 21 percent primarily due to deferred state income taxes and permanent differences between GAAP income and taxable income.
 Periods prior to August 22, 2020 are not shown because the Predecessor was treated as a partnership for U.S. federal income tax purposes and therefore does not record a provision for U.S. federal income tax because the partners of the Predecessor report their share of the Predecessor's income or loss on their respective income tax returns.
-The Predecessor was required to file tax returns on Form 1065 with the IRS.
-The 2019 through 2021 tax years remain open to examination.
+The Predecessor is required to file tax returns on Form 1065 with the IRS.
+The 2018 through 2020 tax years remain open to examination.

 As required by ASC Topic 740, "Income Taxes," ("ASC 740") the Company uses reasonable judgments and makes estimates and assumptions related to evaluating the probability of uncertain tax positions.
 The Company bases its estimates and assumptions on the potential liability related to an assessment of whether the income tax position will "more likely than not" be sustained in an income tax audit.
 Based on that analysis, the Company believes the Company has not taken any material uncertain tax positions, and therefore has not recorded an income tax liability related to uncertain tax positions.
 However, if actual results materially differ, the Company's effective income tax rate and cash flows could be affected in the period of discovery or resolution.
 The Company also reviews the estimates and assumptions used in evaluating the probability of realizing the future benefits of the Company's deferred tax assets and records a valuation allowance when the Company believes that a portion or all the deferred tax assets may not be realized.
 If the Company is unable to realize the expected future benefits of its deferred tax assets, the Company is required to provide a valuation allowance.
 The Company uses its history and experience, overall profitability, future management plans, tax planning strategies, and current economic information to evaluate the amount of valuation allowance to record.
-As of December 31, 2022 and 2021, the Company had not recorded a valuation allowance for deferred tax assets arising from its operations because the Company believed they met the "more likely than not" criteria as defined by the recognition and measurement provisions of ASC 740.
-The Company reversed a portion of its deferred tax asset related to stock-based compensation based on the assumption that the tax deduction will be subject to IRC Section 162(m) limits when the stock options are exercised and the restricted stock vests.
-IRC Section 162(m) limits compensation deductions to \$1.0 million per year for certain Company executives.
+As of December 31, 2021 and 2020, the Company has not recorded a valuation allowance for deferred tax assets arising from its operations because the Company believes they meet the "more likely than not" criteria as defined by the recognition and measurement provisions of ASC 740.

 The Company is also subject to Texas Margin Tax.
-The Company realized no current Texas Margin Tax in the accompanying consolidated financial statements as we do not anticipate owing any Texas Margin Tax for 2022 or 2021.
-However, the Company has recognized a deferred Texas Margin Tax liability of \$4.1 million and \$1.8 million as of December 31, 2022 and 2021, respectively, in the accompanying consolidated financial statements.
+The Company realized no current Texas Margin Tax in the accompanying consolidated financial statements as we do not anticipate owing any Texas Margin Tax for 2021.
+However, the Company has recognized a deferred Texas Margin Tax liability of \$1.8 million in the accompanying consolidated financial statements.